gyannetics/azure-ci-cd-project/README.md

-## End to End Machine Learning Project on AWS with Ci/CD
+## End to End Machine Learning Project on Azure with CI/CD

 1. Docker Build checked
 2. Github Workflow
-3. IAM User In AWS

-## Docker Setup In EC2 commands to be Executed
+## Docker Setup In Azure commands to be executed

 #Optional